joshkuhar/billygoat/README.md

     actors: Array
 });

+// export your schemas
 exports.goat = goat;
 exports.troll = troll;
 exports.bridge = bridge;
 ```

 #### Pass
-The last thing is to pass an object that matches the schema.
+The last thing is to create a document that matches the schema.

 File Name `index.js`
 ```